 If you currently live in Scotland and are a UK citizen, Brexit will not affect your current rights to health and social care, including GP and hospital services.
-However, in a 'no deal' situation there may be extra pressure on these services.

 - medical devices (instruments and other equipment used in hospitals and other health and social care settings)